tpender95/Predicting-Boston-Property-ATV/README.md

   <img src="https://github.com/tpender95/Predicting-Boston-Property-ATV/blob/master/pics/rf_price_prediction.png" width="700" title="Random Forest Regressor for Time Series Analysis of ATV">
 </p>

 However, I do believe that even though I have used the median house price change over the time period the data set lacks more sequential time series data to use more complex models like an LSTM.
 Perhaps there is something else to do here with this data but I am not aware of it.
 The most robust model I could truly thing about building is using the historical mean, the historical median for added robustness or even a random walk to forecast the last observation out.
+One could possibly view this problem as simply dealing with a sparse matrix with 364 missing values in-between each data point.
+We could seek to imput data into these rows however, that is making up data and not a method of best practice.

+# Conclusion